Table 3.2 Summary of rating (or partial credit) scale structures

 CATEGORY LABEL, the number of the category in your data set after scoring/keying.

-STRUCTURE MEASURE, item measure add to the calibrated measure of this transition from the category below to this category.
-For structures with only a single item, this is an estimate of the Rasch model parameter, Dij = Di + Fij.
-(This corresponds to the Dij parameterization of the "Partial Credit" model.)
+JMLE STRUCTURE MEASURE, is the Rasch-Andrich threshold, the item measure add to the calibrated measure of this transition from the category below to this category.
 The bottom category has no prior transition, and so that the measure is shown as NONE.
 The Rasch-Andrich threshold is expected to increase with category value, but these can be disordered.
 "Dgi + Fgj" locations are plotted in Table 2.4, where "g" refers to the ISGROUPS= assignment.
 See Rating scale conceptualization.

 STRUCTURE S.E. is an approximate standard error of the Rasch-Andrich threshold measure.